MicrosoftDocs/bot-docs/articles/bot-framework-design-core-ux-elements.md

 A bot can use a collection of UI controls (sometimes referred to as "cards"), to mimic an app or can even run embedded within an app.
 When a bot is embedded within an app or website, it can represent virtually any UI control by leveraging the capabilities of the app that is hosting it.

-For decades, application and website developers have relied on UI controls in order to enable users to interact with their applications.
+For decades, application and website developers have relied on UI controls to enable users to interact with their applications.
 These same UI controls can also be very effective in bots.
 For example, buttons are a great way to present the user with a simple choice.
 Allowing the user to communicate "Hotels" by clicking a button labeled **Hotels** is easier and quicker than forcing the user to type "Hotels."
 This especially holds true on mobile devices, where clicking is greatly preferred over typing.